 Also a rare find anywhere are Halimeda ghostpipefish.
 This cryptic creature has green-grey rounded fin lobes resembling leaf-like segments of Halimeda algae, where they shelter in pairs or solitarily.
 To spot this one, look closely at anything that resembles a twig!

-Elsewhere along the outer coastline of this horseshoe shaped island, you'll find some colourful soft coral wall diving, with many overhangs and several caves to explore.
+Elsewhere along the outer coastline of the horseshoe shaped island of Ambon, you'll find some colourful soft coral wall diving, with many overhangs and several caves to explore.
 There are plenty of the reef fish here that are synonymous with Indonesia and the sites are a pleasant break from the muck dives of the bay.

-Laha - About 3 kilometres inside the bay, on the northern coast, is the best macro dive site in Ambon called Laha.
+About 3 kilometres inside the bay, on the northern coast, is the best macro dive site in Ambon called Laha.
 The reef here consists of a slope from 2 metres deep, overgrown with a few simple corals and rubble substrate, featherstars, fire urchins and sea squirts, on a sandy bed.
 The slope levels off a little at 12 metres before continuing down again into Ambon Bay's murky depths.
-Show more

 As you make your way into deeper water from the shallows, you'll see inquisitive black-saddled tobies considering your movements, and ringtail cardinalfish lurking motionless amongst the rubble.
 Small orange painted frogfish can be found perched on the coral branches, and shrimpfish and white cockatoo waspfish gently sway back and forth in the light water movement.